 If BMW brings the 2 Series Gran Coupe here with the 30i version of the B48, which makes 255 horsepower and 295 pound-feet of torque, it’s an easy match to take on the counterparts.
 Something more affordable might use the 25i version, with 221 horsepower and 229 pound-feet, while there’s also a lower output 20i with 181 horsepower and 215 pound-feet.—Alex Tock

-[Photos courtesy BMW AG.]
+[Photos and video courtesy BMW CCA, BMW AG.]